fbpx

 Our goal is fistula-free and safe childbirth for every woman.

-Founded in Ethiopia by pioneering Kiwi and Australian surgeons, Reg and Catherine Hamlin, our work reflects a lifetime quest to provide treatment to the most marginalised women: those who have suffered an obstetric fistula.
+Founded in Ethiopia by pioneering Kiwi and Australian surgeons, Drs Reg and Catherine Hamlin, our work reflects a lifetime quest to provide treatment to the most marginalised women: those who have suffered an obstetric fistula.

-Established in 2005 at the request of Dr Catherine, Hamlin Charitable Fistula Hospitals Trust (known as Hamlin Fistula New Zealand) is a Kiwi charity committed to raising funds and awareness.
+Established in 2005 at the request of Dr Catherine, the Hamlin Charitable Fistula Hospitals Trust (known as Hamlin Fistula New Zealand) is a Kiwi charity committed to raising funds and awareness.

-“Every mother is a family’s richest possession”
+“Every mother is a family’s richest possession” - Dr Reg Hamlin OBE

 Join us to ensure the health and dignity of mothers by making quality maternity care and expert treatment for childbirth injuries accessible for every woman.

-Congratulations to you… I believe this is God’s work on Earth, what you are doing.
+"Congratulations to you… I believe this is God’s work on Earth, what you are doing." - Oprah Winfrey

 Help us give hope to every woman.

-Keep up to date with our work including the latest news from our programmes in Ethiopia, ways to get involved and how your support is making a difference.
+Keep up to date with our work including the latest news from our programmes in Ethiopia, ways to get involved and how your support can make a difference.

 Name(Required)